Nanak Bheel: Role in the freedom struggle

 He emerged as a prominent figure in the Indian independence movement, actively participating in various protests and movements against British colonial rule.
 In the Bundi district, he organised and led protests, demonstrating leadership and dedication to the cause of freedom.
 He fearlessly confronted the injustices perpetrated by colonial authorities and local landlords.

 Murder

 On 13 June 1922, Nanak Bhil, was addressing a public meeting organised in the village of Dabi in Bundi district for the purpose of freedom from slavery and ending the princely and British colonial atrocities, grazing tax, exploitation and oppression.
 The British officers opened fire on this public meeting.
 The shots created panic but Nanak Bheel continued his address and was hit by three bullets to his chest.

 Legacy

 In memory of the life of Nanak Bhil, a tribal development fair is organised by the district administration in Dabi in his memory.
-Here the administration has built a memorial for him in which his statue has been installed.
-He is remembered at this place every year on the anniversary of his deaths, with a large number of people including tribal leaders from Rajasthan attending events in his honour.
+A memorial has been built for him in this village where his statue has been installed.
+He is remembered at this place every year on the anniversary of his deaths, with a large number of people attending commemorative events.